 Since graduating from York University in 1983, Mhairi has had many incarnations.
 She worked in sales in Norwich for some years.
 Then she married a Frenchman and moved to France where she studied French at the University of Nancy and then taught English as a foreign language in Metz and in Paris.
 Her husband’s job then took them to Mauritius where she was part of a small team that ran a national animal welfare charity.
 The family came back to Scotland in 2007 and she started working at Craigclowan in 2010.
 Her daughter was a pupil at Craigclowan and absolutely blossomed here.
 Mhairi serves on the parents association of her children’s school and in her spare time she does yoga.

 After studying Sociology at Reading University, Christine spent many years in Financial Services.
-She then moved back to Scotland to open a business in the cable and wire industry with her husband.
-She has now moved on to a new role as Administrative Assistant to the Bursar at Craigclowan.
+She has now moved on to a new role as Assistant to the Bursar at Craigclowan.
 Outside school Christine can be found with her head in a book, watching sport or walking and, if the weather allows, playing tennis.

 Corinne has enjoyed a wide variety of clerical support roles in a number of different industries before moving into education when she relocated to Dubai.
 Having enjoyed seven years as a Classroom Assistant in an international school there, she joined Craigclowan in a similar role in 2014.
-Corinne now works in the school office on Mondays and Fridays.
+Corinne now works in the school office and is the first point of contact for all visitors.

 Our Head Groundsman, Marc King, keeps the campus looking in great shape.
 From grass cutting to leaf blowing, marking out pitches to general maintenance, he is an essential part of the Craigclowan team.